patfiaux/CRSsim/README.md

 analysis.specs$Group1 <- c(1,3)
 analysis.specs$Group2 <- c(2,4)
 ```
-7. For fold change, you need to specify whether the different pools are paired (from the same replicate with a 1-1 correspondence) or if there is an imbalance between the groups. n the case of the latter, all counts from `Group1` and `Group2` are combined respectively before calculating the fold change.
+7. For fold change, you need to specify whether the different pools are paired (from the same replicate with a 1-1 correspondence) or if there is an imbalance between the groups.
+In the case of the latter, all counts from `Group1` and `Group2` are combined respectively before calculating the fold change.
 ```r
 analysis.specs$foldChangePaired <- TRUE # else FALSE
 ```